-After discovering yoga in Toronto in 1985 and practicing with outstanding teachers like David Swensen, Esther Myers, and Mary Stewart as well as many lesser-known but excellent teachers around the world, Susan began teaching in 1998 following her first yoga teacher training with the late Derek Ireland in Goa, India, in 1997.
+After discovering yoga in Toronto in 1985 and practicing with outstanding teachers like David Swensen, the late Esther Myers, and Mary Stewart as well as many lesser-known but excellent teachers around the world, Susan began teaching in 1998 following her first yoga teacher training with the late Derek Ireland in Goa, India, in 1997.
 She qualified as a yoga therapist with the Yoga Biomedical Trust in London (now organised through Yoga Campus) and with Mukunda Stiles, both in 2007.
 Susan has also studied Ayurveda and Yoga Therapy with David Frawley, A.G.
-Mohan and Vasant Lad, and for over a decade updates her knowledge in the field of Yoga Therapy via Yoga U Online, a great resource for teachers which she has followed since its beginnings as Yoga Spirit.
+Mohan and Vasant Lad, and for over a decade has been updating her knowledge in the field of Yoga Therapy via Yoga U Online, a great resource for teachers which she has followed since its beginnings as Yoga Spirit.